hypergig/robo-jenkins/README.md

 * Sane defaults
 * Working use of local `docker.sock`
 * Working config.d framework for easy startup bashing
-* Basic repo registry mechanic
+* Basic yaml based repo registry mechanic
 * Basic automation that creates one build job for every branch in every repo in the repo registry
 * Working scaffolding for supporting different and pluggable job templates
 * Job template that builds all `Dockerfiles`